owenyeo/tp/docs/UserGuide.md

 Message Usage:
 rmevent: Removes an event from the specified contact's calendar.
 Parameters: INDEX en/EVENT_NAME
-Example: rmevent 1 en/CS2103T Lecture
+Example: rmevent 1 en/CS2103T Final Exam
-NOTE: If you want to remove an event from yourself, use index user
+NOTE: If you want to remove an event from yourself, use rmevent user
-Example: rmevent user en/CS2103T Lecture
+Example: rmevent user en/CS2103T Final Exam
 ````

-#### 3.2.10 Finding common free times with your friend: `cft`
+#### 3.2.10 Finding common free times with your friend(s): `cft`

 Finds friend(s) with the same free times as you, or returns a message if no friends are free.
 That's okay though!
 Just find more friends to add!